MartinYeung5/hackathon_project/README.md

 1. User need to have crypto wallet

 ### User
+#### 1. Public
-1. Public who has given the expired cosmetic products to us, will receive 1 NFT for member record.
+* When thay donated the expired cosmetic products to us, will receive 1 NFT for member record.
-NFT function: Membership
-They can receive the profit when their expired cosmetic products can become business product and sold.
+* They can receive the profit when their expired cosmetic products can become business product and sold.
+#### 2. Beneficiary
-2. Beneficiary who receives the support from us, will receive 1 NFT for support record.
+* When they receives the support from us, will receive 1 NFT for support record.
-NFT function: record
-we can record the support record in order to prevent the overuse of resource
+* We can record the support record in order to prevent the overuse of resource.
+#### 3. Partner
-3. Partner who will support or collaborate with us to develop the project, will receive 1 NFT for partnership.
+* When thay support or collaborate with us to develop the project, will receive 1 NFT for partnership.
-For example, some people can help us to make the expired cosmetic products to become color pen, we can utilize NFT as partner identity and pay the fee for their work.
+* For example, some people can help us to make the expired cosmetic products to become color pen.
+We can utilize NFT as partner identity and pay the fee for their work.
 All payment will be recorded on blockchain and let public to know the expense.

 At the project’s beginning, we may need some funding for the project operation, but I believe we can sustain the project at future.
 Since we can develop the business product and receive some profit on it.